 The first clinical trial took place in Barcelona in 2015 at the University of Catalunya.
 This explored PRP as a treatment for male pattern baldness and female pattern hair loss.
 Based on its findings, which were released in April 2016, the resulting report stated that PRP therapy had demonstrated ‘a positive effect on AGA and could be regarded as an adjuvant [secondary] therapy’.
 This was the first time it was shown that PRP could be beneficial to male hair loss, however, as the trial concludes, it should be considered a secondary treatment rather than a primary one.

-Primary hair loss treatments for men are the two clinically-proven and approved drugs, finasteride 1mg and minoxidil, whilst for women this refers to minoxidil only.
-Secondary treatments – suitable for both genders – are often referred to as hair growth boosters and include handheld LLLT devices such as the LaserComb.
-They are generally used in conjunction with primary treatments to help maximise results, rather than on their own, and this is the category researchers felt was most appropriate for PRP.
+Primary hair loss treatments for men include either or both of the only two MHRA licensed and FDA approved drugs for androgenetic alopecia, finasteride 1mg and minoxidil, whilst for women this refers to high strength minoxidil only.
+Secondary adjunct therapies – suitable for both genders – are often referred to as hair growth supporting products and can include handheld LLLT devices such as the FDA-cleared LaserComb.
+They are generally used alongside the established medications, rather than on their own, and this is the category researchers felt was most appropriate for PRP.

 The second clinical trial appeared to back these findings.
 This time the hair loss research, which focused solely on treating female pattern hair loss, was carried out by an American team from Texas and Minnesota.
 The findings echoed those of the Barcelona trial and suggested that the only tangible benefits of PRP may be psychosomatic.
 The US conclusion states: ‘Platelet-rich plasma failed to demonstrate any statistically significant improvement in HMI [Hair Mass Index] or hair count in women with congenital female pattern hair loss.
 The patient survey results suggest a therapeutic advantage of PRP as perceived by patients but not according to hair count or HMI.’